roger-that-dev/nerd-athletic-blog/posts/critical-speed-model/critical-speed-model.md

 [^5]: Though in most training zone schemes which use lactate threshold as the 3-4 boundary, critical speed would likely sit within the lower section of zone 4.

+[^6]: I'll show some analysis of the [powerof10](https://www.kaggle.com/datasets/goprogram/thepowerof10) dataset in a future post to demonstrate how we can estimate critical speed within some reasonable bounds given a 5km race time.

-[^6]: A hyperbolic relationship, in mathematics, describes a relationship between two variables where their product is a constant, resulting in a graph that resembles a hyperbola.
+[^7]: A hyperbolic relationship, in mathematics, describes a relationship between two variables where their product is a constant, resulting in a graph that resembles a hyperbola.
 Interestingly, in my day-job I often encounter another hyperbolic function --- the constant product market-maker function $a \times b = k$, which ensures that in a crypto trading pool, the product of the two tokens in the pool always remains the same.
 For example, if a pool starts with 100 token A and 100 token B, then $k = 10,000$.
 If someone trades 10 token A into the pool, the new balance might be 110 token A and ~90.9 token B (since $110 \times 90.9 ≈ 10,000$).
 This mechanism automatically determines prices based on the ratio of tokens in the pool, with prices becoming exponentially more expensive as you try to drain more of one token from the pool.
 In the case of critical speed, $speed \times time = distance$ and this distance remains constant regardless of how fast you run, which as we'll see later on in this post is quite an interesting result.

-[^7]: It's somewhat confusing that the model shares the same name as this asymptote, but understanding this distinction is crucial for proper interpretation.
+[^8]: It's somewhat confusing that the model shares the same name as this asymptote, but understanding this distinction is crucial for proper interpretation.

-[^8]: While critical speed represents a precise physiological boundary in theory, in practice we can only estimate it within certain error bounds.
+[^9]: While critical speed represents a precise physiological boundary in theory, in practice we can only estimate it within certain error bounds.
 Rather than trying to train exactly at this theoretical point (or our estimation of it), it's more practical to define ranges above and below it.
 This way, we can be confident we're training either aerobically (below CS) or anaerobically (above CS), without worrying about hitting an exact pace that we can never know with perfect accuracy.
 I'll touch on this more in the in the post about training using critical speed.

+[^10]: For example, Jakob Ingebrigtsen often employs a negative split strategy in his 5km races, starting conservatively for the first 8-9 laps before treating the final laps like a 1500m race.
+This effectively transforms the race duration massively in his favour, allowing for a stronger finish.
+If Jakub runs the first few laps below critical speed then his whole $D'$ remains as he winds the pace up close to the end of the race.
+This only works for Jakub because his critical speed is higher than the other athletes --- his aerobic system is a powerhouse!